BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md

    -   Code distributed by O&S to run either on GENI edge nodes or Chameleon cloud
     <br/>

+<br/> Database Management:
+   -   User information stored and managed in MongoDB
-<br/>Database Management: Store output of computation in the database (MongoDB)
+   -   Store output of computation in DynamoDB (Dynamo allows computation configuration)

-<br/>Security: provide secure storage of user data and computation output
+<br/> Security: provide secure storage of user data and computation output
 <br/>
 <br/>